insected/bobbae_gcp-wiki/Big-Data.md

 ## Hadoop

-[Apache Hadoop](https://en.m.wikipedia.org/wiki/Apache_Hadoop) is a collection of open-source software utilities that facilitates using a network of many computers to solve problems involving massive amounts of data and computation.
-It provides a software framework for distributed storage and processing of big data using the MapReduce programming model.
+[Apache Hadoop](https://en.m.wikipedia.org/wiki/Apache_Hadoop) is a [collection of open-source software utilities](https://techvidvan.com/tutorials/apache-hadoop-tutorials/) that facilitates using a network of many computers to solve problems involving massive amounts of data and computation.
+It provides a software framework for distributed storage and processing of big data using the [MapReduce](https://research.google/pubs/pub62/) programming model.
 Hadoop was originally designed for computer clusters built from commodity hardware, which is still the common use.
+[Some](https://www.teradata.com/Blogs/Why-Hadoop-Failed-and-Where-We-Go-from-Here) [claim](https://www.datanami.com/2017/03/13/hadoop-failed-us-tech-experts-say/)  Hadoop has [some](https://www.singlestore.com/blog/hadoop-the-chronicle-of-an-expected-decline/) [issues](https://towardsdatascience.com/what-happened-to-hadoop-what-should-you-do-now-2876f68dbd1d).
+There have been [many deprecated projects](https://www.zdnet.com/article/apache-software-foundation-retires-slew-of-hadoop-related-projects) among a [very large list of projects](https://en.wikipedia.org/wiki/List_of_Apache_Software_Foundation_projects).

 [Dataproc](Dataproc) is a Google managed [Apache Spark](https://spark.apache.org/) and [Apache Hadoop](https://hadoop.apache.org/) service that scales.